 Near-term priority and focus

 Because there is so much we can — and should —do within and outside of Excella, we must prioritize.
-Our near-term priority and focus is to give Excellians the support you need, cultivate Allies and increase inclusion among our ranks, and invest resources in our community to increase job opportunities for Black professionals and other underrepresented groups.
+Our near-term priority and focus is to give Excellians the support you need, cultivate Allies and increase inclusion among our ranks, and invest resources in our community to increase job opportunities for underrepresented groups.

 - Our People Services team has established a new Racial Injustice leave that provides every Excellian 8 hours to take as needed for mental health, education, or other needs.
 I encourage you to use it.